MatusChladek/ml-bp/README.md

 - eg. if there is miscalibration in input sensor, model will learn that and once fixed model is biased

 #### MITIGATION STRATEGY:
-a) versioned copy of all signal with static mapping (relevant mainly for latent spaces)
+1. versioned copy of all signal with static mapping (relevant mainly for latent spaces)

 ### 5. Underutilized Data Dependencies